 If you are being accused of underage possession of alcohol, then you should act quickly and protect yourself from the worse possible consequences.
 We believe that your future should be protected, and we will do everything possible to avoid charges or lessen your penalties.

 You deserve the best possible representation.
 At The Law Place, a lawyer will become your advocate.
 They have extensive knowledge and experience and will fight by your side to secure the best possible outcome.
 Do not let one mistake impact on the rest of your life.
-If you wait until after you have been charged to realize the seriousness of what you will be facing, it will already be too late.

 Don’t wait!
 Contact us on (941) 444-4444 and arrange a free consultation.